 An absolutely excellent course to learn the language for beginners.

-Gutisk Maþl is a subreddit where eve
+Gutisk Maþl is a subreddit where people can practice Gothic.

 An excellent lexicon for the Gothic language, containing both the declensions of nouns and the conjugation of verbs, it’s the ideal tool for beginners having difficulty to decline or conjugate words, you can look them up here!

-A Facebook group in which mr. Kaupman teaches Gothic with word-by-word translations of short phrases, including a video with the pronunciation:
+A Facebook group in which mr. Kaupman teaches Gothic with word-by-word translations of short phrases, including a video with the pronunciation.